vawser/Smithbox/README.md

 A personal version of DSMapStudio, which is a standalone integrated modding tool for modern FromSoft games, which include Demon's Souls (PS3), the Dark Souls series, Bloodborne, Sekiro, and Elden Ring.
 It currently includes a map editor, a game param editor, and a text editor for editing in game text.

+## New Features
+- Asset Browser: allows you to quickly view and categorize Chr, Obj/Asset, Part and MapPiece assets.
+There is a base name and tag list supplied by Smithbox, and support for local mod overrides.
+These are added within Smithbox and kept within the currently loaded mod directory.
+In MSB view the Asset Browser will let you quickly load the target model, replacing your current selection and re-naming it to an avaliable name (i.e. AEG000_0001).

 ## Requirements
 * Windows 7/8/8.1/10/11 (64-bit only)
 * Visual C++ Redistributable x64 - INSTALL THIS IF THE PROGRAM CRASHES ON STARTUP (https://aka.ms/vs/16/release/vc_redist.x64.exe)